Let’s face it: People are visual creatures.

 Use brand typography to create hierarchies, organize information, and guide users through marketing and brand experiences.

-Sprout uses a flexible color palette to achieve clean interfaces and captivating brand experiences.
+Sprout uses a dynamic and flexible color system to develop unexpected and relatable brand experiences with intention.

 The complete Sprout logo system–comprised of a horizontal lockup, an icon and a word mark.